Taiwan eyes U.N. health meet, risks setback in China ties

 TAIPEI Taiwan faces a more complicated task this year in seeking to attend a U.N. health agency meeting than it has in the past, a senior official said on Tuesday, as the self-ruled island braces for another setback in ties with rival China.

-Diplomatically isolated Taiwan is not a member of the United Nations, which recognizes "one China" centered on Beijing.
+Diplomatically isolated Taiwan is not a member of the United Nations, which recognises "one China" centred on Beijing.
 China, in turn, views democratic Taiwan as a renegade province to be taken back with the use of force, if necessary.

 The decision-making body of the World Health Organization (WHO) will hold its annual meeting from May 22 to 31 in Geneva, but Beijing warned last year that acceptance of the "one China" principle was a condition for Taiwan's attendance.